EMPOWERED MOTHERHOOD IN BRISTOL

 Classes are also a great way to meet other lovely, like-minded Mums and babies, sharing similar experiences at this important time.
 We have a monthly group lunch after class, a monthly meet up where partners and older children are welcome and a WhatsApp group that means you are part of a community on your doorstep.

-Currently, all classes are online, but we will be back in person from March 9th.
-Your class booking confirmation email will contain the link to your class and if you cannot make it then you will be sent the recording to do it at a time that works for you.
+Our classes are in person, but we also live stream from the class so you and your little one can join in from home if you are unable to attend.
+Your online class booking confirmation email will contain the link to your class and if you cannot make it then you will be sent the recording to do it at a time that works for you.
 If you are booking through MoveGB, please check in to the class to have access to the link.
-Classes will still be live and interactive :)

 1.30 - 2.45pm - Mum and Baby Yoga (from 6 weeks) (8 after cesarean).

 TESTIMONIALS FROM MAMAS AND BUBBAS